-Columbia Law School offers a robust, primarily need-based financial aid program to support LL.M. candidates.
+Columbia Law School offers a robust financial aid program to support LL.M. candidates.
 So that we may provide some form of assistance to as many students as possible, we expect applicants to share in the cost of the LL.M.
 Program and actively seek other sources of funding for their studies throughout the application process.
 This cost-sharing philosophy leads to a greater diversity of students in the LL.M. class from a geographic, practice area, and socioeconomic perspective, greatly enhancing your professional network of colleagues and your learning experience while at Columbia.

 Types of Financial Aid

 Columbia Law School Grants and Fellowships/Scholarships